JeffGepiga/excel-spellNumber/README.md

-# excel-spellNumber
-Number to Words for for Account.
+# Convert Number to Words in Excel

 Instruction:
 Step 1.)
 Open your excel file.